JohnnySonTrinh/love-letter-generator/README.md

 We have been using [GitHub projects](https://github.com/users/lucia2007/projects/10/views/1) for organizing our project and tracking user stories/issues.
 It is a very helpful tool which enabled us to keep all the PBIs in one place and to tackle the issues gradually and to keep an eye on our progress.

-At the beginning of the project, we first spent some time on brainstorming, project planning, splitting roles and tasks, on thinking the project through.
-We agreed to keep it simple, to focus on the MVP and to add more complex or nice to have features if we had extra time.
+At the beginning of the project, we first spent some time on brainstorming, project planning, splitting roles and tasks, and thinking the project through.
+We agreed to keep it simple, to focus on the MVP and to add more complex or nice-to-have features if we had extra time.
 Creating wireframes and choosing the basic design options (fonts, color scheme) helped us get started fast.

 PBis were organized in a To Do section.
 Each of the items was assigned a priority and one of the MoSCoW tags.
-Whenever we were working on a task, we moved it into "In Progress" section and when the issue was done, we moved the card to "Done".
+Whenever we were working on a task, we moved it into the "In Progress" section and when the issue was done, we moved the card to "Done".

 In a longer project we would have written out detailed User stories, categorized them in Epics and Milestones and planned out our Sprints, but this was not necessary or feasible for the hackathon style project.
 It would have been good to assign the tasks story points to each issue to keep the complexity of the tasks in mind.